decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 These other optional parameters are also available:

-- `movementType`: (optional), defines if the movement will be on the offset or the tiling field.
+- `movementType`: defines if the movement will be on the offset or the tiling field.
 By default it uses offset.
 - `duration`: How many milliseconds to sustain the movement.
 After this time, the movement will stop.

 #### Complex tween sequences